Holography for de Sitter bubble geometries: de Sitter bubble geometry

-Second, there is a jump discontinuity in the extrinsic curvature, which must be supported by a non-trivial energy-momentum tensor localized along the domain wall.
-The Israel junction conditions are satisfied by the instanton solutions of gravity scalar field theory models \cite{Coleman:1980aw}, in the thin-wall approximation.
-The gluing procedure breaks the initial SO$(n+2)$ symmetry of the S$^{n+1}$'s to SO$(n+1)$, the symmetry of the domain wall (which is an S$^{n}$ sphere).
+The tension of the domain will be discussed in more detail in the following subsection.
+For cases (a) and (b), the tension is positive.
+Geometries in both of these two classes can be obtained from instanton solutions of gravity scalar field theory models \cite{Coleman:1980aw}, in the thin-wall approximation.
+For case (c), on the other hand, the tension is negative, and so the discontinuity in the extrinsic curvature must be supported by a non-fluctuating negative tension brane such as a string theory orientifold.
+Finally, let us note that the gluing procedure breaks the initial SO$(n+2)$ symmetry of the S$^{n+1}$'s to SO$(n+1)$, the symmetry of the domain wall (which is an S$^{n}$ sphere).